 Getting your first new home after college graduation can feel liberating and frustrating at the same time.
 Unless you have immediately landed a high paying job or have unlimited financial support from your parents, money is probably in limited supply.
 You will find it very difficult to pay rent or a mortgage, decorate your home, or to have the lifestyle that you envisioned.
 However, what you do with this first home can set the stage for your future success.
 Here are a few money saving tips that will help you in both the short term and to have a better future.

 - Learn to love minimalism.
+It is the contemporary style that is trending these days.
+Even the property owners of Luxury Homes and similar grand real estate owners prefer minimalistic design.
 Decorating your home in a clean, modern style, with a minimum of furnishings and decorations will not only look trendy, it will keep down clutter and save you money.
 There are few rules except, “less is more.”
 We are constantly bombarded with advertising that encourages purchase after purchase.
 Many people fall into the trap of believing that their self-worth is tied to what they can buy.
 Having a minimalist attitude at this stage of your life will save you a great percentage of your income throughout life.